AlexAegis/collect-public-packages/readme.md

 This action scans your workspace (Based on `pnpm-workspace.yaml` and the `workspace` propery in your `package.json` file) for packages and outputs the name of every package where the property `private` is explicitly set to `false`.
+It will then check if the package at that version exists on the `registry`, and partitions the result based on that.

 ![banner](./docs/banner.png)

+## Use

-My usecase is to construct a job matrix strategy to release every public package in a repository.
+Construct a job matrix strategy to release every public package in a repository.

 A job matrix would fail to construct if its array is empty.
 For this reason this action only outputs non-empty arrays.
 If there are no public packages within the